-Working from home has become common these days due to precautions companies are taking surrounding the COVID virus.
-Given that there are nice tax write-offs for home office use, people are now choosing to invest in making their home office a pleasant place to be, and that includes lighting it properly.
+Given that there were nice tax write-offs for home office use, people are now accustomed to choosing to invest in making their home office a pleasant place to be, and that includes lighting it properly.

 For most people, a home office is a great way to get work done without the hassle of commuting.
 However, many Americans did not already have a home office fully set up, because a home is not designed as an office.